tommyblue/favolotto/README.md

 - Implement automatic shutdown or hibernation after a period of inactivity.
 - Create an installer to setup the device

+> on 10-25-2025 I gave a talk about Favolotto at Linux Day in Prato.
+You can find the slides (in italian) at [linux-day-2025-slides-it.pdf](./linux-day-2025-slides-it.pdf)

 ## Hardware

 - [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) or [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/)